lili342321/20251200/README.md

 ## 1.Project Overview

-Currently, we have made publicly available the main function, the fractional-order program, and the Runge-Kutta solver.
-If this paper is accepted, we plan to release the remaining parts, primarily including the data preprocessing stage.
-This repository contains the following main components:
+We provided an introduction to the main functions, including the fractional-order program, the FFCM model function, and the Runge-Kutta solver.
+The details are as follows:

 - `/controldiffeq/cdeint_module.py` contains the main function, which is primarily responsible for implementing the FFCM model.
 - `/lib/gamma.py` contains the G-L fractional order function.